verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 ## Using Verdict

-The steps for starting Verdict is slightly different depending on the database system it works with.
-Once connected, however, Verdict accepts the same SQL statements.
+Verdict takes a slightly different approach depending on the database system it works with.
+Once connected, however, you can issue the same SQL queries.

 ### On Apache Spark

-Verdict works with Spark by internally creating Spark's HiveContext.
+Verdict works with Spark by creating Spark's HiveContext internally.
 In this way, Verdict can load persisted tables through Hive Metastore.
 Verdict is tested with Apache Spark 1.6.0 (in the Cloudera distribution CDH 5.11).
 We will support Spark 2.0 shortly.

 We show how to use Verdict in `spark-shell` and `pyspark`.
 Using Verdict in an Spark application written either in Scala or Python is the same.

 Due to the seamless integration of Verdict on top of Spark (and PySpark), Verdict can be used within [Apache Zeppelin](https://zeppelin.apache.org/) notebooks and Python [Jupyter](http://jupyter.org/) notebooks.
+See this page for more detail about how to set up Verdict with Zeppelin or Jupyter.

 #### Verdict-on-Spark